sourcegraph/handbook/content/departments/cloud/technical-docs/v2.0/onprem_data_migration.md

 mi2 instance debug migrate-db --from-version="$FROM_VERSION" --auto-approve
 ```

-> NOTE: If anything goes horribly wrong, you can [reset databases](#reset-databases) and continue again from there with adjusted steps as needed.
+> [!NOTE] If anything goes horribly wrong, you can [reset databases](#reset-databases) and continue again from there with adjusted steps as needed.

 ### Spin up instance